daskeyboard/daskeyboard.io/applet-development/index.md

 ### Loading Dev applet into

 A developer can load an into Das Keyboard Q desktop in dev mode and check all aspects of his / her applet such as images, READMEs, config view and overall applet behavior and user xperience.

+Before loading the applet inside Q desktop, make sure you run `yarn` to install the node modules:

+    yarn

     TODO add how to load from UI ======================================================================